Updated 16/06/2025

 Rose-petal-salad-2

-Brighten up the banks or slopes with plants that will thrive in those conditions.
-With tough plants that are suited to the environment, you can have flowers and foliage galore in every inch of your space.
+Brighten up the banks or slopes by choosing tough, low maintenance plants suited to those conditions and you can potentially have flowers and foliage filling every inch of that awkward space!